 ▪ Using this option, you should know, in advance, exactly how much you will pay.
 The total cost of NWMM’s basic lab testing is typically between $200 – $300 if using cash prices at a recommended lab.
 The lab will also charge a small fee for venipuncture (“draw fee”), which is typically around $10 – $15.

 ABOVE ALL ELSE…please keep in mind that there is NO WAY that we can know, in advance, which tests each insurance company will “approve”, and under what circumstances they will not.
 Insurance companies simply do not publish this kind of information, or make it possible to easily find this out in advance.
 We never want a patient to pay more for their lab tests than whatever would be the best option for them.
-Unfortunately, it is very difficult to know, with certainty, which of the above three methods will be the absolute lowest cost.
+Unfortunately, it is very difficult to know, with certainty, which of the above two methods will be the absolute lowest cost.
 This is one of the frustrations with the current insurance-based system (both the way that labs tend to charge inflated retail prices for services, and the complicated way that insurance companies operate, and all too often deny approval for lab tests that your doctor has ordered based on your individual health situation and history.)

 Please be assured that we do whatever we can to keep your lab costs as low as possible, including limiting tests ordered, if appropriate, and also using any relevant lab results that were obtained recently from other physicians.
 If you ever have any concerns, please contact us to discuss it.